apache/iotdb/docs/UserGuide/Alert/Triggers.md

 - Fires before insertion.
 - Listens on path pattern root.sg.**
 - The implemented trigger class is named `org.apache.iotdb.trigger.ClusterAlertingExample`
-- The JAR package URI is http://jar/ClusterAlertingExample.jar
+- The JAR package file path is /jar/ClusterAlertingExample.jar
 - When creating the trigger instance, two parameters, name and limit, are passed in.

 ### Drop Trigger